HMS Auckland (L 61 / U 61)

 The battleships HMS Barham (Capt.
 G.C.
 Cooke, RN, flying the flag of A/Rear-Admiral H.B.
 Rawlings, OBE, RN), HMS Valiant (Capt.
 C.E.
 Morgan, DSO, RN), aircraft carrier HMS Formidable (Capt.
 A.W.la T. Bisset, RN), and the destroyers HMAS Stuart (Capt.
 H.M.L.
 Waller, DSO, RAN), HMAS Vampire (Cdr.
 J.A.
 Walsh, RAN), HMAS Vendetta (Lt.Cdr.
 R. Rhoades, RAN), HMAS Voyager (Cdr.
 J.C.
 Morrow, DSO, RAN), HMAS Waterhen (Lt.Cdr.
 J.H.
 Swain, RN) and HMS Greyhound (Cdr.
 W.R.
 Marshall-A'Deane, DSO, DSC, RN) sailed from Alexandria to support the convoy.
 The forces met south of the Kaso Strait on 30 April where HMAS Perth, HMS Phoebe and HMS Nubian joined the force of Rear-Admiral Rawlings.
 His force was also joined by three more destroyers; HMS Ilex (Capt.
 H.St.L.
 Nicholson, DSO and Bar, RN) joined from Alexandria while HMS Jaguar (Lt.Cdr.
 J.F.W.
 Hine, RN) and HMS Juno (Cdr.
 St. J.R.J.
 Tyrwhitt, RN) joined coming from Malta from where they had sailed on the 28th.
 HMAS Perth and HMS Nubian were however soon detached and joined the close escort of the actual convoy.

 On 1 May, HMS Jaguar and HMS Juno attacked an A/S contact in position 32°59'N, 27°52'E. During this attack a depth charge exploded prematurely on board HMS Juno causing some minor damage to the ship.
 Five of the crew were killed in this mishap.
 Eleven more were wounded.
+The submarine in question was the Italian Turchese

 The bulk of the convoy arrived at Alexandria on the 1st, but Comliebank and Itria went to Port Said instead escorted by HMS Decoy and HMS Defender.
 They also arrived on May 1st.